Cosamaloapan

-Cosamaloapan is a city located in the plains of the Sotavento zone in the central zone of the State of Veracruz, about 240 km from state capital Xalapa.
+Cosamaloapan is a city and municipality located along the Papaloapan river in the central part of the Mexican state of Veracruz, about 240 km from Xalapa, the state capital.
 It has a surface of 323.26 km2.
 It is located at 18°22′N 95°48′W.

 The poet Manuel Carpio was born in Cosamaloapan.
 Cosamaloapan serves as the municipal seat of the municipality of Cosamaloapan de Carpio, which was so renamed in honour of its most famous son in 1918.

-Geographic Limits
+Geography

 The municipality of Cosamaloapan is delimited to the north by Tierra Blanca and Ixmatlahuacan to the south by Chacaltianguis and Tuxtilla to the east by Carlos A. Carrillo and to the west by Tres Valles.
 It is watered by small creeks of the river Papaloapan.